 Mechanical circulatory support can be also used, including a left ventricular assist device (LVAD), right ventricular assist device (RVAD), or biventricular ventricular assist device.

 The goals of pharmacotherapy for right ventricular infarction are to reduce morbidity and prevent complications.
-Agents included in treatment are cardiovascular agents such as dobutamine and tissue plasminogen activators such as alteplase.[4, 8]
+Cardiovascular agents included in treatment are reperfusion agents (ie, tissue plasminogen activators) and inotropic agents.[4, 8]

 Clinical Context: Dobutamine produces vasodilation and increases the inotropic state.
 At higher dosages, this agent may cause increased heart rate, exacerbating myocardial ischemia.